ElshiatyTube/flutter-ffmpeg-fullyfunctional-media-editor/README.md

 This media editing module is actively used in production and powers the media editing features of **[Blogs Chat](https://play.google.com/store/apps/details?id=com.q8intouch.hareem.new)** - a popular social media app available on Google Play Store with over 10K+ downloads.
 The app enables users to create engaging content with live streaming, chat, reels, posts, and advanced media editing capabilities.

-## 📸 Screenshots

-Below are real screenshots from the Blogs Chat app, powered by this media editor module:

 ## 🎯 Features

 ### 📸 Image Editing